 Occasionally it’s a good idea to step back from your environment and look at different arenas which might have parallel, applicable lessons.
-It’s helpful to see similarities in those other worlds in order to make your understanding of what needs to be improved and Succeeding in the Market.
+It’s helpful to see similarities in those other worlds in order to make your understanding of what needs to be improved and Succeed in the Market.

-When we take a close look, we find that what he had to overcome is not so different from what we as traders have to overcome.
+When we take a close look, we find that what he had to overcome is not so different from what we, as traders, have to overcome.
 Let’s take a look at Roger’s 7 keys for conquering the mental obstacles on the road to greatness.

-Developing your trading skills will take time and the learning curve is long.
+Developing your trading skills will take time, and the learning curve is long.
 It’s ok to feel a little bit defeated after a loss or less energetic after a sleepless night.
-Ups and downs are a natural process of learning, improving and mastering any subject or skill.
+Ups and downs are a natural process of learning, improving, and mastering any subject or skill.